linkedin/cruise-control/docs/wiki/Overview.md

 #### Load Monitor Workflow
 ![LoadMonitor](https://github.com/linkedin/cruise-control/blob/master/docs/images/loadMonitor.png)
 #### Metric Fetcher Manager
 The metric fetcher manager is responsible for coordinating all the sampling tasks.
-The metric fetcher manager creates a configurable number of metric fetcher threads to execute each of sampling tasks.
+The metric fetcher manager creates a configurable number of metric fetcher threads to execute each of sampling task.
 It uses a metric sampler partition assignor to distribute the partitions to different metric fetcher threads.

 #### Sampling Tasks
 The Load Monitor has a metric fetcher manager to arrange different sampling tasks.
 There are three types of sampling tasks: